Boshers Ltd | Specialist Insurance Solutions

 Renewal by Insurers Instalment Plan – If there have been no changes in the risk and your circumstances, and it is your intention to renew the policy, the policy will renew automatically without any action required from you.
 We shall send your new documentation or certificate of insurance to you, if appropriate.
 If you do not wish to renew the policy please let us know as soon as possible.
 We would also advise you to cancel your direct debit mandate (DDM) with your bank prior to renewal date.

-Renewal when using a Third Party credit provider -If there have been no changes in the risk and your circumstances, and it is your intention to renew the policy, we will make arrangements for the policy to renew without any action required from you.
+Renewal when using a Third Party credit provider – If there have been no changes in the risk and your circumstances, and it is your intention to renew the policy, we will make arrangements for the policy to renew without any action required from you.
 We shall send your new documentation or certificate of insurance to you, if appropriate.
 We will make arrangements for the renewal premium to be added to your credit plan and a new schedule of monthly payments to be sent to you by your credit provider.
 If you do not wish to renew the policy please let us know as soon as possible.
 We would also advise you to cancel your direct debit mandate (DDM) with your bank prior to renewal date.
+If credit is no longer available we will let you know in good time before the renewal date.

 We are covered by the FSCS.
 You may be entitled to compensation from the scheme if we cannot meet our obligations.
 If you are not a private individual this depends on the type of business and the circumstances of the claim.
 For non-compulsory classes of insurance, insurance advising and arranging is covered for 90% of the claim.
 For compulsory classes of insurance, insurance advising and arranging is covered for 100% of the claim, without any upper limit.
 Further information about eligibility and compensation scheme arrangements is available from the FSCS.
 Their website address is www.fscs.org.uk